awesome-devops-and-cd/piggy-bank/readme.md

 ```

 ## Vagrant
-if you don't have git installed on your computer.
-Use the vagrant configuration instead
+if you don't have the tools installed on your computer (git, nodejs, docker, etc).
+Use the vagrant configuration instead and run the commands from within our VM.

 - download zip
 - unpack and move project folder to where you like